AST-tnbt/Weather-Forecast-Website/README.md

 ## Website interface
 ![Website interface](./Readme-img/Website-interface.png)
 To see the website fully, you can download this project and open index.html file or click [HERE](https://simpleweatherforecast.netlify.app/).
-Icons file taken from this project: https://github.com/CodeExplainedRepo/Weather-App-JavaScript
+### Favicon icon and background image taken from this website: https://www.freepik.com
-I took favicon icon and background image on this website: https://www.freepik.com/
+### Icons file taken from this project: https://github.com/CodeExplainedRepo/Weather-App-JavaScript